-Children who have worked hard and who have excelled at their work or have demonstrated very good learning behaviour can be sent to the Headteacher to receive an ‘Excellent reward’.
+Children who have worked hard and who have excelled at their work can be sent to the Headteacher to receive an ‘Excellent reward’.
 The child will receive a gold sticker from the Headteacher.
 When a child has received 5 gold stickers they will presented with a special enamel ‘Excellent’ badge in assembly.
 Parents will be invited to watch their child being presented with this badge.

 Class teachers identify children each week who have been ‘seeking the challenge’ in their learning or have followed the school rules effectively.
 Children are presented a sticker in assembly.

 Class teachers identify one child each week who has excelled in their learning or who has shown our Super Hero powers in their learning.